Pawan-070/EchoNote/replit.md

 - `/view/<id>` - View a specific to-do list by ID

 ## Setup Instructions
-1. Configure Twilio WhatsApp Sandbox webhook to: `https://[your-replit-url]/webhook`
+1. Open WhatsApp on your phone
-2. Ensure all environment secrets are set
+2. Add this number to your contacts: **+1 (415) 523-8886**
-3. Run the app on port 5000
+3. Send the activation message: `join though-police`
-4. Send a voice note to your Twilio WhatsApp number
+4. Start sending voice notes with your tasks and plans!

 ## Current State
 - App is running on port 5000